Pete Kircher: Other works

-The next excursion for Kircher's drumming was as a member of the band Shanghai, where he joined Mick Green from Johnny Kidd and the Pirates.
+After Honeybus ended in 1973, Kircher was then a member of the band Shanghai, where he joined Mick Green from Johnny Kidd and the Pirates.
 The band produced two albums, released in 1974 and 1976, when the band supported Status Quo on the Blue for You tour.
 This, in turn, directly led to Kircher's induction into a group of session musicians for John Du Cann's The World's Not Big Enough album in 1977, which was produced by Quo's guitarist Francis Rossi.
+Kircher played drums on tracks 1-15 and 26.